Skip to content

 • Type: String, array, or object

-• Description: The command to execute
+• Description: The command to run for this setup script.

 • Examples: